peterhinch/micropython-samples/SERIALISATION.md

  an ingenious algorithm.
  6. 'd' A double precision 64-bit float.
 The default on Pyboard D SF6.
 Also on other platforms with special firmware builds.
- 7. 'X' An empty field.
+ 7. 'x' An empty field.

 ## 5.2.1 Required and Optional fields